-In September 2020, we entered into a collaboration agreement with AnGes, Inc. ("AnGes") relating to the development and potential commercialization of AnGes' proprietary investigational adjuvanted plasmid DNA vaccine intended to prevent SARS-CoV-2 (COVID-19).
-Under the terms of the collaboration agreement, AnGes will continue to lead the development of its vaccine candidate in Japan and we will provide information and know-how that could be relevant to such development efforts.
+In September 2020, we entered into a collaboration agreement with AnGes, Inc. ("AnGes") relating to the development and potential commercialization of AnGes' proprietary investigational adjuvanted plasmid DNA vaccine intended to prevent COVID-19.
+Under the terms of the collaboration agreement, AnGes will continue to lead the development of its vaccine candidate in Japan, and we will provide information and know-how that could be relevant to such development efforts.
 If AnGes obtains positive results from its clinical studies in Japan and we are able to satisfy certain conditions, including raising the required development funding, we would have the right to lead the development efforts in the U.S. and certain emerging markets.
 If ultimately approved for sale in the applicable jurisdictions, AnGes would have commercial rights to the vaccine in Japan and we would have commercial rights in the U.S. and certain emerging markets on terms and conditions to be agreed with AnGes prior to any launch of a vaccine product.
-AnGes currently is conducting Phase 1/2 clinical studies with its vaccine candidate in Japan, with data readouts expected through the first quarter of 2021.
-The results from these studies will guide any further development efforts by AnGes and us of this novel vaccine candidate.
+AnGes completed a Phase 1/2 study and is currently conducting a Phase 2/3 clinical study with its vaccine candidate in Japan.
+If the development process continues based on this effort, a larger Phase 3 registration study will be required for any regulatory approval.